jylhakos/access_control_sawtooth_rest_api/README.md

 Download or clone Hyperledger Sawtooth's blockchain project for [Supply Chain](https://github.com/hyperledger/sawtooth-supply-chain).
 The Docker Compose's yaml file contains details about services, networks, and volumes for setting up the Hyperledger Sawtooth's REST API.

-The Supply Chain application runs on top of Hyperledger Sawtooth.
+The project is an example blockchain application for Supply Chain using Hyperledger Sawtooth's REST API.
 Follow the Supply Chain instructions to create Docker containers for Hyperledger Sawtooth's REST API.
 From the project directory, start up Docker containers by running docker-compose up command.

 `$ docker start supply-rest-api`